robertoabraham/CANUCS-Sparkles/README.md

 ### Python setup

-Firstly, make sure you have [miniforge](https://github.com/conda-forge/miniforge) installed.
+I like using a separate Python environment for each project, and encourage you to do that too.
+If you want to roll that way, make sure you have [miniforge](https://github.com/conda-forge/miniforge) installed.
 Once that is done, use `conda` to create the virtual environment and install the needed Python modules as follows:

 ```
 conda create -n sparkly python=3.8 ipython astropy photutils jupyterlab pandas